-‘Selling Sunset’ Star Christine Quinn Shows Off Insane Body In Plunging Purple Dress
+'Selling Sunset' Star Christine Quinn Shows Off Insane Body In Plunging Purple Dress

-Selling Sunset star Christine Quinn is dazzling her 1.4 million Instagram followers with a series of sexy pics.
-The blond bombshell shared three new photos in the post where she sported a tight purple bodycon dress.
+Selling Sunset star recently Christine Quinn dazzled her 1.4 million Instagram followers with a series of sexy pics.
+The blond bombshell shared three new photos in a post in which she sported a tight purple bodycon dress.

-The garb was form-fitting and featured a plunging sweetheart neckline which showed off an ample amount of cleavage.
+The garment was formfitting and featured a plunging sweetheart neckline that showed off an ample amount of cleavage.
 The dress had a long zipper that ran down her torso and landed at her bellybutton.
-The rest of the piece had curved stitching which rounded out her hips and legs.
-The hemline landed just below Christine’s knees, with her long limbs sticking out looking perfectly bronzed.
+The rest of the piece had curved stitching, which rounded out her hips and legs.
+The hemline landed just below Christine's knees, allowing her to show off her perfectly tanned calves.
 She completed the ensemble with bright pink high-heels and a thick gold chain necklace.

-The 32-year-old wore her signature blond locks down and in loose waves which she tossed behind her back and in front of her left shoulder.
-Christine also had perfectly manicured fingernails which she had painted maroon.
+The 32-year-old wore her signature blond locks down and in loose waves, which she tossed behind her back and in front of her left shoulder.
+Christine also had perfectly manicured fingernails that she had painted maroon.

 "Oh okay so you also look amazing in purple," one fan wrote.